mschmidt42/daily/README.md

-# A Window displying the Daily Rules
+# A Window displaying the Daily Rules

 generated ba CharGPT